ldaptools/ldaptools/docs/en/index.md

 There are still several features that need to be implemented:

-* Modifying LDAP entries.
-* An object hydration process in addition to the array hydrator.
 * Automatic generation of the schema based off of information in LDAP.
 * A logging mechanism.
 * An event system.